" "

 1. Sign up for a NBN plan that works for you and make sure it’s been activated by your provider.

 4. Find the gateway IP address, located on the back of your modem.
-It will look something like this: 00.13.11.189.
-This address needs to be entered into the URL bar of your preferred internet browser on the device you’ve connected to your modem’s network.
-Note that connecting to your modem’s network won’t give you access to browse the internet normally but the gateway IP address will load anyway.
+It will be a sequence of numbers that looks something like this: 00.13.11.189.
+This address needs to be entered into the URL bar of your internet browser on the device you’ve connected to your modem’s network.
+You won’t be able to browse the internet normally, but the gateway IP address will load anyway.

-6. After you’ve logged in, there will be a homepage with a range of different options.
-Look for the section that asks for your username and password.
-Because your modem is still configured to your old network, you’ll want to replace these details with your new internet name and password (which will be provided by your new ISP).
-This will be a different username and password to the ones on the back of your modem.
+7. If you have an existing modem that’s still configured to your old network, you’ll want to replace these details with your new internet name and password (which will be provided by your new ISP).
+This will be a different username and password to what’s listed on the back of your modem.

 When can’t I configure my own modem?